 Inform

-Provide a list of Consents processed by a customer and their attributes.
+Provide a list of consents processed by a customer and their attributes.
 Provide an historical view of customer consent actions.
-The data can be exposed to authorized users or applications via APIs, files, publish/subscribe technologies such as Kafka and more.
+The data can be exposed to authorized users or applications via APIs, files, publish/subscribe technologies (ex: Kafka), and more.

 Evidence

-Comply with audit requirements by keeping evidence of who consented, to what, when and via what channel.
+Comply with audit requirements by keeping evidence of who consented, to what, when, and via what channel.

-This chapter provides details about the way consents are configured and managed using K2View DPM
+This chapter provides details about the way consents are configured and managed using K2View DPM.

 Consent Topics and Categories Configuration

-K2View Consent Management is a flexible, configurable system, which allows each organization to determine which are the consents topics that should be managed by the system.
+K2View Consent Management is a flexible, configurable system, allowing each organization to determine which consent topics are managed by the system.

-The administrator can define any number of Consent Topics and classify them under Consent Categories, allowing each organization to define the granularity of the consents it collects.
+The administrator can define any number of consent topics and classify them under consent categories, allowing each organization to define the granularity of the consents it collects.

-As legal requirements and services change over time, the administrator can add, edit or remove consent topics at any point.
+As legal requirements and services change over time, the administrator can add, edit, or remove consent topics at any time.

 Consent Topics List

-To view the list of configured consents or to create new ones, access the Consent Management option at the DPM Administrator module:
+To view the list of configured consents or to create new ones, access the Consent Management option at the DPM Administrator module.